 It’s summer solstice time for us in the Northern Hemisphere.
 This solstice occurs at the instant the sun reaches its most northerly point on the celestial sphere, the imaginary sphere of stars surrounding Earth.
-At Stonehenge – an icon of Great Britain and one of its most popular attractions – thousands of revelers caught a brief glimpse of the sun Sunday morning as they marked this summer solstice.
+In 2017, the June solstice happens at 4:24 UTC; translate to your time zone.
+Many – perhaps you – will celebrate this solstice sunrise, or next year’s solstice sunrise, at Stonehenge.
+Why?

 Stonehenge was built in three phases between 3,000 B.C. and 1,600 B.C. and its purpose remains under study.
 However, it’s known that if you stand in just the right place inside the Stonehenge monument on the day of the northern summer solstice, facing north-east through the entrance towards a rough hewn stone outside the circle – known as the Heel Stone – you will see the sun rise above the Heel Stone, as illustrated in the image at the top.